ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/default-stack-provisioning/README.md

 and [this page](https://confluence.ecmwf.int/display/EWCLOUDKB/EWC+-+OpenStack+Command-Line+client#EWCOpenStackCommandLineclient-GettingStarted)
 from EWC documentation.

-Additionally, in order to configure the virtual machine after provisioning, you required a private and public SSH keypair.
+Additionally, in order to configure the virtual machines after provisioning, you required a private and public SSH keypair.
 Checkout this [EWC documentation page](https://confluence.ecmwf.int/display/EWCLOUDKB/EWC+-+OpenStack+Command-Line+client#EWCOpenStackCommandLineclient-ImportSSHkey) for details on how import your public key into OpenStack.